What is developmental dysplasia of the hip (DDH)?

 - Braces or splints.
 These may be used instead of a Pavlik harness or spica cast.
 Or they may be used after surgery.

 - Surgery.
-In some cases, this may be needed to correct a deformed thighbone or hip socket.
-A child who has surgery will probably need to wear a spica cast to position the hip joint until it heals.
+In some cases, this may be needed to correct a problem in the thighbone or hip socket.
+A child who has surgery will probably need to wear a spica cast to hold the hip joint in position until it heals.

 - Physical therapy.
 A child who has been in a spica cast may need to do exercises to regain movement and build muscle strength in the legs.